RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 Not all Gen2 cards can be identified with `hf 14a info`, only those replying to RATS.

+To identify the other ones, you've to try to write to block0 and see if it works...

 ### Magic commands

 Android compatible